en_USEnglish

 Customize reports

-Google Analytics lets you customize reports to highlight the information most relevant to your business.
+Google Analytics allows you to customize reports to highlight the most relevant information for your business.
 You can configure reports to monitor key performance indicators and gain valuable insights.

 Using integrated dashboards

-Google Analytics' integrated dashboards provide an overview of the most important data.
-You can monitor multiple metrics and dimensions in real time for a quick overview of your website's performance.
+Google Analytics' built-in dashboards provide a comprehensive view of your most important data.
+You can monitor multiple metrics and dimensions in real time to get a quick overview of your website's performance.

 Exporting and sharing data

-With Google Analytics, you can export and share the data you collect.
-This facilitates collaboration with other members of your team, or with external stakeholders, for better decision-making.
+With Google Analytics, you have the ability to export and share collected data.
+This makes it easier to collaborate with other members of your team or external stakeholders for better decision-making.

 Integration with other services